townsquare-interactive/next-gen-transformer/public/README.md

 -   api/cms-routes/landing-request-data?domain="your domain here" (GET): pass a landing domain with page name and it will return the request data saved from the LP creation tool
 -   api/cms-routes/check-domain-config?domain="your domain here" (GET): pass a domain and it will return the configuration status and DNS records needed
 -   /api/cms-routes/create-site (POST): Create an Apex site with a default template, adds domain using ApexID
--   /publish (PATCH): Set an already created Apex site to render with site data (on by default)
+-   /api/cms-routes/publish (PATCH): Set an already created Apex site to render with site data (on by default)
--   /unpublish (PATCH): Set an already created Apex site to redirect to the townsquare main website
+-   /api/cms-routes/unpublish (PATCH): Set an already created Apex site to redirect to the townsquare main website
+-   /api/cms-routes/scrape-site (POST): Scrape a website to retrieve image assets and SEO data
+-   /api/cms-routes/scrape-site (DELETE): Remove the S3 scraped folder from a site in S3

 Take a look at the zod input and output files in the schema directory to have an idea of the JSON data needed for these requests.